 Recruitment careers in Malaysia

-Amanda Lee is a principal consultant specialising in recruiting sales and marketing positions within the FMCG, retail, consumer electronics and multi-level marketing industries.
-She talks about her move into recruitment over two years ago, what she enjoys about the role and the culture in our Kuala Lumpur office.
+Amanda Lee is a manager, specialising in recruiting sales and marketing positions within the FMCG, retail, consumer electronics and multi-level marketing industries.
+She talks about her move into recruitment, what she enjoys about the role and the culture in our Kuala Lumpur office.

 What do you enjoy most about your role?

 I love the recruitment business and my portfolio.
 Specifically, I like the momentum and variety of this role as I get the opportunity to work on many different assignments at once.
 I also enjoy building relationships with clients and candidates at all levels – from junior executives all the way up to senior managers.

 Why did you make the move into recruitment?